syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Editing.md

 ### Begin editing

 SfDataGrid allows to edit the cell programmatically by calling the [SfDataGrid.BeginEdit](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~BeginEdit.html) method.
 By calling this method, the particular cell enters into edit mode.
 It edits the data manually or programmatically.
-To edit a cell programmatically, follow the code exmaple:
+To edit a cell programmatically, follow the code example:

 {% highlight c# %}
 this.dataGrid.Loaded += dataGrid_Loaded;